tacoguy7765093/CHOMPStation2/README.md

 ### LICENSE

-The code for CHOMPStation is licensed under the [GNU Affero General Public License](http://www.gnu.org/licenses/agpl.html) version 3, which can be found in full in LICENSE-AGPL3.txt.
+The code for MULCHStation is licensed under the [GNU Affero General Public License](http://www.gnu.org/licenses/agpl.html) version 3, which can be found in full in LICENSE-AGPL3.txt.

 Code with a git authorship date prior to `1420675200 +0000` (2015/01/08 00:00) are licensed under the GNU General Public License version 3, which can be found in full in LICENSE-GPL3.txt.